Updated: Jan 26, 2021

 What would you change about the STEM industry we know today?
 Meet two pioneers who are making that change happen: Aanya Schoetz and Natalie Dowd.
 Aanya and Natalie are both seniors at Scarsdale High school in New York who are just two of the many forces behind the Youth Passion Project (YPP).
 YPP is a student-run organization where highschoolers teach free online classes to elementary and middle schoolers.
-What once started as an idea in quarantine among friends has bloomed into a global organization that enables children to explore their passions.
+What once started as an idea in quarantine among friends has bloomed into an immaculate global organization that enables children to explore their passions.
 Natalie, a 3D Modeling Instructor for YPP’s Westchester Chapter, yields an early opportunity for kids in engineering while overseeing the rapid growth of her chapter.
 Aanya is the organization’s Chief Operating Officer who manages YPP’s Chapter Presidents and quality standards.
 To find out what it should and shouldn’t take to be a woman in STEM, we asked these innovators to share their stories and ideas.
+Most importantly, Aanya and Natalie were able to detail the lessons they took away from some of their best and worst experiences in the field.

 First, I asked Aanya and Natalie via Zoom, “How did you get involved in the Youth Passion Project?
 What was your purpose in joining?”
 I also prompted them for some of YPP’s backstory.
 Aanya answered, “Providing people that opportunity to explore what they want and what they love is really why I wanted to get involved with the Youth Passion Project.”